stewartm83/bigint/README.md

 #### Modulus: %, %=

-Returns the remainder of the division between two BigInts.
+Returns the remainder of the division between two `BigInt`s.

 ```c++
 bigint a = 11;